alessandrocuzzocrea/garden/src/notes/designing-games.md

 - This response can also be caused by games that offer virtual rewards (Diablo).

 **Emotion through music**
-- Music is a wonderful tool to trigger emotional response.
+- Music triggers emotional responses effectively.
-- Playing a game without music feels empty.
+- Playing games without music feels incomplete.
-- Sound effects also create emotion.
+- Sound effects also evoke emotions.

 ## Part 2 - Game Crafting